temporalio/documentation/docs/node/external-dependencies.md

 <CustomWarning title="Advanced feature" color="var(--ifm-color-info)">

-This is an advanced feature and requires a good grasp of the basic SDK concepts
+This is an advanced feature and requires a good grasp of the basic SDK concepts.

 </CustomWarning>